United Airlines: Environmental initiatives

 On March 11, 2016, United became the first airline in the world to fly on commercial-scale quantities of such fuels on a continuous basis, which were procured from AltAir Fuels.
 This fuel was produced from sustainable feedstocks such as non-edible natural oils and agricultural wastes and is expected to provide a greater than 60 percent reduction in carbon dioxide emissions on a lifecycle basis when compared to traditional jet fuel.
 United has agreed to purchase up to 15 e6USgal of sustainable alternative fuel from AltAir Fuels for use in Los Angeles over a three-year period.

 In 2016, United began partnering with Clean the World to repurpose items from the airline's international premium class amenity kits and donate the hygiene products to those in critical need.
 Clean the World provides hygiene education and soap to promote handwashing, which helps prevent hygiene-related deaths.
 During the first year of this partnership, United expected to divert 60000 lb of material that otherwise would have gone to landfills.

-In 2017 United started a partnership with Audubon International to protect raptors—including hawks, ospreys and owls—in and around New York-area airports and resettle the birds-of-prey at suitable golf course habitats where the species are more likely to thrive.
+In 2017, United started a partnership with Audubon International to protect raptors—including hawks, ospreys and owls—in and around New York-area airports and resettle the birds-of-prey at suitable golf course habitats where the species are more likely to thrive.

-In 2022 United expanded its use of sustainable aviation fuel (SAF) overseas, to Amsterdam's Schiphol Airport.
+In 2022, United expanded its use of sustainable aviation fuel (SAF) overseas, to Amsterdam's Schiphol Airport.
 It was the first US airline to purchase sustainable jet fuel overseas.
 United began the use of sustainable fuel at San Francisco International Airport and London Heathrow in 2023, and at Chicago O'Hare and Los Angeles International Airport in 2024.

 Employee relations

 United Airlines was the first airline to see a successful unionization of flight attendants when the Association of Flight Attendants-CWA (AFA) was founded in 1945 by five United Airlines flight attendants.
 The AFA has represented flight attendants from United Airlines since.
 Their contract became amendable in August 2021 and 99.9% of the flight attendants who voted were in favor of authorizing a strike on August 28, 2024.

-United Airlines maintenance technicians are represented by the International International Brotherhood of Teamsters.
+United Airlines maintenance technicians are represented by the International Brotherhood of Teamsters.
 Their contract became amendable on December 5, 2024.

 The International Association of Machinists and Aerospace Workers (IAM) District 141 represents approximately 34,000 Fleet Service, Passenger Service, Reservations, Stockroom, Central Load Planner, Maintenance Instructor, Fleet Technical Instructor, Emergency Procedures Instructor and Security Officer workers.
 Their contract became amendable on May 1, 2025.

 With over 18,000 members, the United Airlines pilots are the largest pilot group in the world and represented by the Air Line Pilots Association (ALPA).
 ALPA was founded by United Air Lines Captain David L. Behncke and 23 other key figures in Chicago, Illinois, on July 27, 1931.
 In the 1930s, flying was a perilous occupation; thus, from the time of its formation to today, one of ALPA's main goals has been to improve air safety.
 The United pilots' current contract will become amendable on September 30, 2027.